yuanluo2/learn-mysql-c-apis/README.md

 # learn-mysql-c-apis
-Use mysql's C apis to complete: query, insert, update, delete, and deliberately distinguish between no-prepared-statment and prepared-statement versions.
+Use mysql's C apis to complete: query, insert, update, delete, only no-prepared-statment version.